-As we have recently been launched into the next decade, now is a good opportunity to find new areas for improvement.
+As we have recently been launched into a new year, now is a good opportunity to find new areas for improvement.
 Reviewing and reflecting on performance allows specialty practices to identify areas in which they can work better, as well as determine ways to make processes more streamlined, reliable and patient-friendly.

 How should specialty practices figure out if their current operations have room for improvement?
 Here are three areas that can reveal potential opportunities.

 When patients aren’t happy, it can negatively impact a practice’s revenue as well as its reputation.
 If a practice has less-than-optimal satisfaction scores, it should look for potential causes.
 Is it hard to schedule an appointment?
 Are new patients enduring long wait times and/or burdened with cumbersome paperwork?
 Do patients have difficulty communicating with the practice outside of regular office hours?
 When patients are dissatisfied, they may choose to take their business elsewhere, negatively impacting organization revenue.